tvuong123/ModulationDomainLoss/README.md

-# A Modulation-Domain Loss for Neural-Network-Based Real-Time Speech Enhancement - ICASSP2021
+# A Modulation-Domain Loss for Neural-Network-Based Real-Time Speech Enhancement - ICASSP 2021

 Official repo for the PyTorch implementation of the spectro-temporal modulation-domain loss presented at ICASSP 2021